tjqadri101/DevilElevator/README.txt

  * In case of lab is limited in some functionality, you should provide the
  * details to maximize your partial credit.
  * */

+ In our implementation, the elevator threads and rider threads would wait on some conditions.
+While waiting they will be notified by the calling the notifyAll() in some other part of the code.Since multiple threads might be sleeping we used notifyAll() instead of notify().
+We are using a circular scan, that is while our direction is up and we have requests we go up until we reach the top floor.
+ There we change the direction and start to go down.
+Notice that the elevator becomes idle if there are no requests at one moment, it does not continue to go up or down.
+To handle the capacity constraint we added a variable occupancy that gets increased when a person enters the elevator.
+ When occupancy reaches maxoccupancy we do not let people in anymore and the elevator can close the doors.
+When a rider is rejected (the enter method returns false) we put the rider thread to sleep so it will not call another elevator immediately.

 /************************
  * Feedback on the lab